How to Use Sales Analytics Tools to Make Smarter Business Decisions

 Begin with precision.
 Which business question do you want to answer?
 Is it raising the win rates?
 Reduction of the sales cycle?
 Finding the best reps?

-Your analysis is directed when you set clear and measurable objectives, and the analysis can be done without overloading yourself with data.
+Your analysis is more effective when you set clear, measurable objectives, and you can complete it without overloading yourself with data.

 Step 2: Collect and Refine Your Data